-Specific Objectives What we want to do Strategies What are we going to do to achieve objective(s) Signs of Success When we have achieved our objective(s) we should see Who When Linked to Key Indicator no: Maintain the number of children accessing extra curricular clubs.
+Specific Objectives What we want to do Strategies What are we going to do to achieve objective(s) Signs of Success When we have achieved our objective(s) we should see Who When Linked to Key Indicator no: Maintain the number of children accessing extracurricular clubs.
 Build on the success of last year to maintain the level of participation.
 LD to continue to promote clubs through assembly and newsletters.
-LD to also offer lunchtime taster sessions so children are aware of what a particular club would involve.
 More children are signed up and attending after school clubs.
 LD to promote and deliver the clubs DS to also be involved.
-Spring Term 2018 1 Parents encourage their children to lead a healthy active lifestyle away from school.
+Autumn Term 2018 1 Parents encourage their children to lead a healthy active lifestyle away from school.
+New role to engage families within healthy lifestyles.
 Invite parents into school for Healthy Days and various sports activities.
 They will see their children enjoying physical activity and eating healthy food.
 Promote the healthy lifestyle to parents by informing them of what their children are doing in school.
 Engaging parents in the 'Healthy Club'.
 Set PE homework - asking children to practice certain skills or complete physical activity tasks at home/out of school.
+HENRY has introduced for children under 5 which will engage families with healthy eating and physical activity both in school and at home.
 Parents coming into school for these special days.
+Survey to see what parents would like within school to engage in healthy activities for their own sake and children.
 Children coming back into schools having practice and improved skills.
 This could demonstrate to parents how much their children get from physical activity.
 LD to arrange dates with JM for parents to come into school.
-Plan in Autumn Term 2017 1 Children are able to make better healthy lifestyle choices.
-Afterschool "Healthy Kids" club.
-Alternating weeks of healthy eating/cooking, followed by a week of physical activity.
-The Daily Mile incorporated into the childrens daily routine.
+Plan in Autumn Term 2018 1 Children are able to make better healthy lifestyle choices.
+The Daily Mile incorporated into the children's daily routine.
+Results recorded and progress.
 Children are seen to be making better choices around healthy lifestyles, including exercise and diet.
 Children have a great understanding of food groups and what they should eat.
-Attendance at school should also improve.
-Improved health should LD to plan and deliver.
+LD to plan and deliver.
 All Year 1